RandellBrianKnight/RandellBrianKnight/README.md

 - 📢 Continuous Learning of Salesforce platform on Trailhead with Ranger rank ⭐️
 - 👔 Enjoy working with **Python**, **R**, and **DataScience** for **AI**
 - 👾 Proficient with Windows, MacOS, RHEL, Fedora, Ubuntu, and OpenSUSE Linux ✅
-- 👉 Using MX Linux for my production desktop 👨🏻‍💻
+- 👉 Using Arch Linux for my production desktop 👨🏻‍💻
-- 🖥️ Having fun distro-hopping Linux systems using VM's and Ventoy on USB 🐧
+- 🖥️ Having fun distro-hopping Linux systems using Docker, VM's, and Ventoy on USB 🐧
 - 🌱 Lifelong learner who enjoys "all things tech" ⚙️
 - 📦 Free and Open-source software enthusiast! 🎉
 - 🌄 Fun fact about me: I love to travel, and went all over the world while in the military 🪖